Abel Raises Cain (2005)

 dir.
 Nick Bougas

 Born Johnnie to a polio-infected mother, Goddess Bunny lives with a metal rod in her spine and often relies on a wheelchair.
 Bunny first became known in an underground tap-dancing video, wearing a negligee and twirling a parasol, and later posed nude for photographers Joel-Peter Witkin (“Leda”) and Kenny Camp (“AIDS Terrorist”).
 She also has a bit part in Penelope Spheeris’s Hollywood Vice Squad (1986).
-Bougas’s very low-budget documentary seems to revere Bunny.
+Nick Bougas’s very low-budget documentary seems to revere Bunny.
 Her lowbrow glamour and hell-or-high-water partying possess a momentum, a forward-moving energy that heightens the sense of her life as an active and fulfilling one.
 A catty friend comments on how “that Bunny creature” has more “raw nerve” than any regular-bodied person.
 By the end, Bunny will feel like a friend.
 A very full 85 minutes, on VHS and DVD though rare.

 Goodbye Uncle Tom a/k/a Farewell Uncle Tom a/k/a Addio Zio Tom (1971)